-Detention will be served on the date and time set by the Principal.
-At the middle school level, any student assigned to in-school suspension for more than half a day, will not participate in any extra-curricular activities that day.
+Detention will be served on the date and time set by the principal.
+Any student assigned to in-school suspension for more than half a day, will not participate in any extra-curricular activities that day.
 Assignment to detention REQUIRES a parent/guardian signature or a phone call.
 The next day the signed form must be returned to the building principal or staff member.
 An infraction marks a breach in behavior.
 If it is corrected at this level, further disciplinary action can be avoided.
-Parents should feel free to contact staff members to discuss any incident.
+Parents/guardians should feel free to contact staff members to discuss any incident.
 Working as a team can help eliminate difficulties.